WWG Logo

 What does it take?

-WWG however is based in the Glamour side of modelling, to be successful in this field you only need to have that something special, photogenic qualities, the right attitude, the correct look for the correct job, and there are no height or statistical boundaries.
+WWG is based in the Glamour side of modelling, to be successful in this field you only need to have that something special, photogenic qualities, the right attitude, the correct look for the correct job, and there are no height or statistical boundaries.
 You can be just as successful at 5’0” as you can at 5’11”.

 Another criteria is the starting age.
 Applicants can be of almost any age, for the most part the starting age is 16+ going through to 40 somethings, please don’t be put off by your age when deciding whether to contact us.